 Osbeck, K. W.

-- For unto us a child is born, and unto us a Son is given: and the government is upon his shoulders, and he shall call his name, Wonderful, Counselor, The mighty God, The everlasting Father, The prince of peace.
-The increase of his government and peace shall have none end he shall sit upon the throne of David, and upon his kingdom, to order it, and to stablish it with judgment, and with justice, from henceforth, and forever: the zeal of the Lord of hosts will perform this.
+- For unto us a child is born, and unto us a Son is given: and the government is upon his shoulder, and he shall call his name, Wonderful, Counselor, The mighty God, The Everlasting Father, The prince of peace.
+The increase of his government and peace shall have none end: he shall sit upon the throne of David, and upon his kingdom, to order it, and to stablish it with judgment, and with justice, from henceforth, even forever: the zeal of the Lord of hosts will perform this.
 Isaiah 9:6-7

-- And all this was done that it might be fulfilled, which is spoken of by the Lord by the Prophet, saying, Behold a virgin shall be with child, and shall bear a son, and they shall call his name Emmanuel, which is by interpretation, God with us.
+- And all this was done that it might be fulfilled, which is spoken of the Lord by the Prophet, saying, Behold, a virgin shall be with child, and shall bear a son, and they shall call his name Emmanuel, which is by interpretation, God with us.
 Matthew 1:22-23